Marufwp/plugeguard/readme.txt

 PlugeGuard enhances WordPress security by detecting hidden or hardcoded login credentials within your PHP files.
 It provides an admin UI to review and remove potential backdoors or malicious injections manually.

 Features:
-* Deep file scanning for hidden credentials
+* Deep file scanning for hidden login credentials
 * Secure file viewing and removal
 * Lightweight and easy to use
 * Fully compatible with modern WordPress standards